Nate Lowe Player Props: Rangers vs. Rays

 Nate Lowe At The Plate

-- Among the qualifying hitters in baseball, he ranks 34th in batting average, 21st in on-base percentage, and 73rd in slugging.
+- Among qualified hitters in MLB play, he ranks 33rd in batting average, 21st in on-base percentage, and 73rd in slugging.

-- Lowe has an RBI in 36 of 93 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 38.3% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.

-- He has scored in 44 of 93 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.